Habrador/Unity-Programming-Patterns/README.md

 * [Service Locator](#15-service-locator).
 Is very similar but the Service Locator is not necessarily consisting of several classes - the service we want to get might consist of a single class.
 But the Service Locator can use the Facade Pattern if needed.

 * [Singleton](#5-singleton).
 The facade class is often a singleton because you need only a single object to manage access to audio or to AI.

+* Adapter.
+This pattern is dealing with legacy code that doesn't work directly with your system and you can't modify that code on your own.
+This legacy code could be a facade but doesn't have to be.
+So you add code to make the non-functioning facade work with your system.
+Facade creates a new interface while adapter adapts an old interface.